THUDM/CogVLM/README.md

 bash scripts/evaluate_(224/490).sh
 ```

 It is recommended to use 490 version.
 However, if you have limited GPU resources (such as only one node with eight 24GB 3090 cards), you can try 224 version with model parallel.
 The anticipated result is around 95% accuracy on test set.
+It is worth noting that the fine-tuning examples only tune limited parameters.
+If you want to improve performance, you can change trainable parameters in `finetune_demo.py` as needed.

 ## Model Quantization
 In the sat implementation, you need to change the loading location to 'cpu' first, and then perform quantization.
 Here's how, see cli_demo.py for details: